-Healthy eyes and vision means much more than eating a great deal of carrots, and as a matter of fact, there’s several myths circulating around about consuming this vegetable as it affects our eyesight.
+Healthy eyes and vision mean much more than eating a lot of carrots, and as a matter of fact, there are several myths circulating around about consuming this vegetable as it affects our eyesight.
 Sure carrots are full of vitamin A, which helps with better vision, but you can eat pounds of them all day long and it won’t actually improve eyesight.

 Back in WWII

 When sugar was rationed during World War II, parents struggled with sweeter alternatives to give their children through fruits and vegetables.
 But according to a recent Smithsonian article, not only were children none too pleased with getting veggies instead of candy, a propaganda effort was afoot to promote the ingestion of carrots and leafy green vegetables.

 They claimed it was a vital way to improve night vision, and although there is some truth to their theory, it may have been a method to help control the disappointment and madness of rations as a whole during the war.
 It could have also been a pathway to disillusion enemy troops into believing a healthier diet consumed by the Allies would lead to their ultimate destruction.

 In any event, whether it was a perceived myth, madness or pure propaganda, this was still one of the earliest avenues used to promote the consumption of a healthier diet.
 To improve our overall health, even though they may have been misleading, the message still rang true: Eating more fresh fruits and vegetables is a much better choice for our long-term health and welfare.